Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Methods

-\item The MSE between the expected and posterior probabilistic adjacency matrix on all $(b^2 - b)/2$ possible edges among the $b$ nodes in the graph.
+\item MSE$_2$: This is the MSE between the true and posterior probabilistic adjacency matrices on all $m$ edges.
+In other words, this metric uses the probability only of the two edge directions.

-This metric is helpful to assess how likely a method is to infer edges outside the candidate graph.
-If the candidate graph is the skeleton of the true graph, then this metric quantifies the extent to which false positive edges are inferred.

 \item Precision and power for the whole graph.
-Precision (i.e., $1 - \text{FDR}$) measures how many of the inferred edges are in the true graph, and is the ratio of the number of true edges in the inferred graph over the total number of edges in the inferred graph.
-Power measures how many of the inferred edges are true edges, and is the ratio of the number of true edges in the inferred graph over the total number of edges in the true graph.
-To calculate these metrics for simulated data, we apply a cutoff of 0.5 to the posterior probability of edge presence (i.e., the sum of the probability of both directions).
-These metrics ignore the nuances in the probabilities, but are easy to interpret as percentages and provide a quick indication of the inference accuracy. \end{enumerate}
+Precision, or $1 - \text{False Discovery Rate (FDR)}$, measures how many of the inferred edges are true, and power measures how many of the true edges are correctly inferred.
+For calculation, we apply a cutoff to the posterior probability of edge presence.
+These metrics ignore the nuances in the probabilities, but are easy to interpret and provide a quick indication of the inference accuracy. \end{enumerate}